your French knitting companion

 Intarsia

-What it looks like: Blocks or shapes of different colors.
-Each section is a solid color.
+What it looks like: Large blocks or shapes of different colors, each section worked as a solid color.
+Think argyle diamonds, picture knitting, large graphic motifs, or bold color-blocked panels.

 Stripes

-What it looks like: Horizontal bands of different colors.
+What it looks like: Horizontal bands of two or more colors.
+The simplest form of colorwork.

 Tips for Analyzing Photos

-Check the texture: Smooth usually means stockinette.
-Ridged might be garter.
-Bumpy could be seed stitch.
+Check the texture: Smooth and flat usually means stockinette.
+Ridged horizontally means garter.
+Ridged vertically means ribbing.
+Bumpy and even means seed stitch.
+Twisted and raised means cables.
+Holes mean lace.

 When You Can't Tell

-• Look for other photos of the same or similar garment
+• Look for other photos of the same garment from different angles or in better light

-• Search for similar textures on Ravelry or Pinterest
+• Search for similar textures on Ravelry using the browse-by-technique filters, or explore Pinterest boards dedicated to specific stitch patterns

-• Start with your best guess โ€” you can always adjust
+• Start with your best guess and swatch โ€” you can always adjust once you see the fabric in your hands

 Putting It Into Practice